pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 you must associate a GitLab identity with your Pulumi account, and also be a member of that GitLab group.

+## Inviting Members to an Organization

+Pulumi organization administrators can invite new members to an organization.

+To invite a new member:

+1. Select the members tab.
+2. To invite new members using their email addresses, select **Invite members**.
+After the new member(s) have been invited, they will receive an email with a link to click to accept the invitation.
+3. To invite new members by sharing a link, select **Copy new invite link**.
+This will copy a link to your clipboard that you can share directly.

+New member invitation links never expire and may only be used one time.

+Pulumi organization administrators can monitor current organization members and pending invitations on the Members console page.
+For pending invitations, administrators can re-send email invitations, copy links for both email and link generated invitations, revoke invitations, and see any errors that pending members encountered when attempting to accept invitations.

 ## Switching Between Organizations

 The organization menu displays your individual account and all of the organizations you belong.